OpenDriveLab/OpenLane/README.md

 - [Citation](#citation)
 - [License](#license)

-### July 2022 Update
+## News
-We released v1.1 of the Openlane dataset, fixing [3D lane evaluation issues](https://github.com/OpenPerceptionX/OpenLane/issues/15) and some json files mismatch.
+- [2022/07]: We released v1.1 of the Openlane dataset, fixing [3D lane evaluation issues](https://github.com/OpenPerceptionX/OpenLane/issues/15) and some json files mismatch.

-### April 2022 Update
-We released v1.0 of the [PersFormer codebase](https://github.com/OpenPerceptionX/PersFormer_3DLane), providing a baseline method on OpenLane dataset.
+- [2022/04]: We released v1.0 of the [PersFormer codebase](https://github.com/OpenPerceptionX/PersFormer_3DLane), providing a baseline method on OpenLane dataset.

-### March 2022 Update
-We released v1.0 of the Openlane dataset including 1000 segments with labels of 3D/2D lanes and CIPO/Scenes.
+- [2022/03]: We released v1.0 of the Openlane dataset including 1000 segments with labels of 3D/2D lanes and CIPO/Scenes.

 ## Get Started
 Please follow these steps to make yourself familiar with the OpenLane dataset.
 Create an issue if you need any further information.